 In the fall of 2018, I worked with Don Undeen, Manager of Georgetown University’s Maker Hub, to create a new Dynamic Delta Model that introduces a moveable midpoint.
 This moveable midpoint reflects the different depths to which legal professionals need to master each of these competencies.
 In this way, the model can retain the brilliance of the T-shaped Lawyer’s differentiation between a mastery of legal knowledge & skills and a broad understanding of data, process, and technology.
 To create this differentiation, the midpoint can be moved to create the visualization of more or less depth in each competency area.
 As the midpoint moves, the surface area associated with each set of competencies grows or shrinks, representing the depth to which an individual needs to master each competency.
 The more surface area created, the greater depth of mastery the professional needs to gain.
-This model can also be used by legal professionals at any stage in their career.
-The Dynamic Delta Model can help a law student just determining the competencies needed to pursue a career in Big Law, or it can help a mid-level associate determine what competencies she needs to make a career change.
+With additional research, we can create a standardized competency map for different types of careers: Big Law, Legal Solutions Architect, Solo Practitioner, Public Interest Attorney, Legal Operations, General Counsel, etc.